-The Board has tasked its Governance, Nominating and Compensation Committee with, among other things, setting the executive compensation philosophy and compensation policy of the Corporation, evaluating the performance of executive officers and establishing the appropriate executive compensation structure, and administering the Corporation's equity and incentive-based plans.
-The Governance, Nominating and Compensation Committee will annually review and approve corporate goals and objectives relevant to the compensation of the CEO, review and assess the CEO's performance relative to those goals and objectives, and set the CEO's compensation on an annual basis.
+The Board has tasked its Governance, Nominating and Compensation Committee with, among other things, setting the executive compensation philosophy and compensation policy of the Corporation, evaluating the performance of executive officers and establishing the appropriate executive compensation structure, and administering the Corporation's equity and incentive-based plans, including the Option Plan.
+The Governance, Nominating and Compensation of the CEO, review and assess the CEO's performance relative to those goals and objectives, and set the CEO's compensation on an annual basis.
 It will also, in consultation with the CEO, review and make recommendations annually to the Board for consideration and approval with respect to non-CEO senior executive officer compensation.
 The Governance, Nominating and Compensation Committee will also review and make recommendations to the Board with respect to executive incentive compensation plans and equity-based plans in which executive officers and members of the Board are eligible to participate, and will oversee the administration of such plans.

 At its present stage of development, the Corporation does not have any formal objectives, criteria and analysis for determining the compensation of its NEOs and primarily relies on the discussions and determinations of the Board.
 As of the date of this Information Circular, given the early stage of the Corporation's development, the Board has not established any specific benchmark or performance goals to be achieved or met by NEOs; however, such NEOs are expected to carry out their duties in an effective and efficient manner so as to advance the business objectives of the Corporation.
-The satisfactory discharge of such duties is subject to ongoing monitoring by the Corporation's directors.
+The satisfactory discharge of such duties is subject to ongoing monitoring by the Board.